 5) Roof Pitch and Color

 So many homeowners focus only on the materials their roofs are made of without thinking about the actual shape of their roofs.
-A steeper pitch to your roof will encourage rain and snow to slide off your roof, while a flatter pitch can lead to pooling water and ice.
+A steeper pitch to your metal roof will encourage rain and snow to slide off your roof, while a flatter pitch can lead to pooling water and ice.
 Left over time, pooling water contributes to the wearing of your roofing materials and may even encourage moss and other plants to grow on your roof, accelerating their deterioration.

 Even the color of your roof can impact its lifespan.
 While faded colors may not impact the function of your roof, they can be unsightly or just plain not the color that you pictured having on top of your home for the next several decades.
 Make sure your roof is covered with a protective coating during installation to keep the color from fading over time.